AllureOfTheStars/Allure/GameDefinition/PLAYING.md

  unopposed.
-The feral outer frontier denizens are not famed for scruples nor for restraint when using hazardous nano, cyber and bio technologies, so never assume you are safe.
-Be ready to hide in shadows, create distractions, set up ambushes, bump into unspeakable horrors, puzzling machinery and astounding treasures.
-Gather clues, ideas and resources.
-Creatively use all you can find, because your survival depends on grit and ingenuity.
-Whenever your turn back in fear, expect to be chased via sight, sound and smell by those that don't fear and don't tire.
+The feral outer frontier denizens are not famed for scruples nor for restraint when using hazardous nano, cyber and bio technologies.
+Expect to bump into crazed machinery, warped nature, deadly residues and astounding treasures.
+Assume you'll be tracked and chased via sight, sound and smell.
+ Prepare to hide in shadows, distract and set up ambushes.
+Gather clues and resources.
+Use and abuse.
+Outsmart.
+ Outlast.
+Your survival is at stake.

 What to expect